 School districts must provide safe and supportive school environments for their students.
 PSBA supports common sense efforts to help our schools in safety matters while emphasizing that there is no one-size-fits-all solution to providing safe school environments.
-School districts are vastly different throughout Pennsylvania in their security needs and, therefore, the best approaches to school safety must often be determined at the local school district level.
+School districts are vastly different throughout Pennsylvania in their needs and, therefore, the best approaches to school safety must often be determined at the local school district level.
 The state must prioritize the safety, health and protection of students and school employees by providing schools with continued and long-term funding, assistance and flexible options that best meet the needs of their communities to provide safe and secure school environments.

 The issue of school safety and security became a focus in the previous 2017-18 and 2019-20 legislative sessions and is a continued focus.
 Act 44 of 2018 implemented a flexible new grant program for school districts.
 The act also created a statewide School Safety and Security Committee within the Pennsylvania Commission on Crime and Delinquency (PCCD) and established numerous other provisions addressing various topics related to school safety.
 During the 2019-20 legislative session, funding for the grant program was continued and additional legislation addressing safety measures was signed into law.
 Act 18 of 2019 makes various changes to Act 44 and sets new provisions.
 Act 67 of 2019 makes changes and clarifications regarding school security personnel.
 Act 91 of 2019 authorizes necessary fixes to provisions under Act 67 regarding school safety personnel.

 - Summary of Act 91 of 2019: School security personnel training and arrest powers

 - Summary of Act 67 of 2019: School security personnel

 - Summary of Act 18 of 2019: School safety package (changes to Act 44 and more)

 - Summary of Act 44 of 2018: School safety and security